patriciaanneu/CourseEvaluationForm/README.md

 Implement an HTML document containing an online evaluation form for CE (Continuing Education) courses offered at a college.
 A screenshot of the scanned paper-based form can be seen on the following page.
-Make sure to ask the same type of questions even if you edit slightly the wording.
+Make sure to ask the same type of questions even if you edit slightly the wording.<br>
 You can modify the layout of the form.

 Create a banner (hint: use the header tag) containing a logo picture for the college and hyperlink it to the college website (home page).